 Asking The Right Questions

-The unique lifestyles and conditions of each individual can greatly affect the steps taken during reconstruction and the subsequent recovery.
+Each individual’s unique lifestyles and conditions can greatly affect the steps taken during reconstruction and subsequent recovery.
 Even before consulting with your surgeon, you should ask yourself the following questions:

 1. Is having a permanent breast shape important to you?

 The most common forms of breast reconstruction use implants, tissue flaps, or fat grafting.

 Breast implants and tissue flaps last for years, if not permanently; breast remade with fat grafts may require additional injections every few years to maintain their size and shape.

 2. Is it important that both your breasts appear balanced in a swimsuit if you undergo a mastectomy on just one breast?

 The goal of breast reconstruction is to rebuild your breasts to be as close to your old ones as possible while maintaining your body’s form and proportions.
 Tiny adjustments may be required to achieve this, so you must be clear about your desired outcome with your doctor.

 3. Do your needs require several breast reconstruction surgeries over a long period of time?